 His theory was that ancient inhabitants of Britain, traveling by foot and without navigational aids, created a network of straight lines marked by landscape points and connecting "sacred sites" with one another.
 A friend recommended Michell's book to me in the late '60s and I think I read it in one sitting.
 But, the value of that book was that it led me to Watkins and his photographs.
 Recognizing something out of the ordinary about the images was the start of my "collection".

-We are deluged with landscape images--in tourist brochures, television and magazine ads, state web sites, and the like--but the kind of image I speak of is rare.
 For me, it is as if, when I see such an image, I understand immediately that what I am being shown is some sort of essence of place.
 A kind of reality that in its utter "realness" opens a window on another world, a timeless one, a proof-of-paradise if you will.
 The one thing they all possess is a heaviness of tranquility.
 A rock-solid peacefulness that is not saccharin, not "beautiful" in the blatant manner of spectacular images.
 I've taken one, only one, of these kinds of images.
 Books

 No comments: